brenocq/object-transportation/README.md

 sudo apt-get install cmake xorg-dev curl
 ```

-After that, it is necessary to install Atta, we are using the version `458906d4`.
+After that, it is necessary to install Atta, we are using the version `object-transportation-project-fixes`.
 ```bash
 git clone git@github.com:brenocq/atta.git
 cd atta